tensorflow/tensorflow/CONTRIBUTING.md

 -   Once the PR is in the Google codebase, we make sure it integrates well with its dependencies and the rest of the system.
--   Rarely, If the tests fail at this stage, we cannot merge the code.
+-   Rarely, if the tests fail at this stage, we cannot merge the code.
 -   If needed, we may come to you to make some changes.
 At times, it may not be you, it may be us who may have hit a snag.
 Please be patient while we work to fix this.